sidora-tools/pydora/README.md

 # PyDora

-PyDora is a toolkit to retrieve samples an metadata and  from Pandora MPI-EVA internal database.
+PyDora is a toolkit to retrieve samples and metadata from the MPI-EVA Pandora internal database.
 PyDora is the Python cousin of [Sidora](https://github.com/sidora-tools/sidora.core).

 You can use PyDora both as a [command line tool](https://pydora.readthedocs.io/en/latest/CLI.html), or directly [from Python](https://pydora.readthedocs.io/en/latest/API.html).